 Omega 3 has also been shown to help with the symptoms of the inflammatory joint problem rheumatoid arthritis.
 There hasn't been enough research to show the same benefits for osteoarthritis, but it's certainly worth a try if you have rheumatoid arthritis - and it's one of the few supplements I routinely recommend.

 Olive oil - outside and in

 By now, we all know about the benefits for your heart of eating more olive oil and less butter and animal fat.
 But olive oil is great for softening earwax, too.
 A small amount of olive oil applied two to three times a day for four to five days may even soften the wax enough for your body to get rid of it naturally, avoiding the need for syringing.

 Alternative therapies - a word of caution

 Alternative therapies can be very tempting.
 All too often, they offer you the world - or at least a guarantee of success.
 But do be aware that many of these treatments aren't governed by the same strict regulations as medicines and treatments your doctor can prescribe.
 So their claims may be based on limited evidence, to say the least.

-Call me cynical, but bloodletting was 'traditionally' used to treat every conceivable malady (including blood loss from stab wounds) for well over 30 years back in the mists of time.
+Call me cynical, but bloodletting was 'traditionally' used to treat every conceivable malady (including blood loss from stab wounds) for centuries back in the mists of time.
 Anyone for leeches?